 Your app has requested a person's email address and the things they like but that request also automatically asks for access to a person's public profile.
-The full list of permissions, including defaults, is included in this document (see section: Reference).
+The full list of permissions, including defaults, is included in the Permissions Reference.

 We provide similar mechanisms for iOS and Android.
 Links are provided for each platform later in this document.

 Your app can ask for additional permissions at any time, even after a person logs in for the first time.
 For example, the

 publish_actions permission lets you post to a person's Facebook Timeline.
 It's recommended you ask for this permission only when a person is ready to publish a story to Facebook.
 When you ask for new permissions, the person using your app will be asked about those new permissions and has the ability to opt out.
 For more information, see Optimizing Permissions Requests.